jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

-The difference is they have more capacity and take on debt than we've seen obviously in Newfoundland certainly.
+The difference is they have more capacity and take on debt than we've seen obviously in Newfoundland, certainly.
 All right.
 Here is the Prime Minister of Canada emerging from his home to speak with us yet again about his government's response to the COVID-19 pandemic.
 Let's listen in.